elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 100-empty_casks creates a script that finds all empty files and directories in the current directory and all sub-directories.\
 File 101-gifs creates a script that  lists all the files with a .gif extension in the current directory and all its sub-directories.\
 File 102-acrostic creates a script that decodes acrostics that use the first letter of each line.\
+File 103-the_biggest_fan creates a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.\